Melun Villaroche Aerodrome: Current use

-Today the main users of the airfield are the Fixed-Base Operator, (AFIS); the aero-club-Melun Villaroche "Constantine Rozanoff", and collectors of vintage aircraft.
-Business aircraft, in conjunction with area businesses use the airport daily.
+Today the main users of the airfield are Elyxan Aviation, the Fixed-Base Operator; Aerosotravia; the aero-club-Melun Villaroche "Constantine Rozanoff", and collectors of vintage aircraft.

+Private, Corporate-Business Jet & Turboprop aircraft operators, in conjunction with area businesses and visitors to Paris use the airport daily.

 Safran Aircraft Engines has a large manufacturing plant to the south of the airport along D-57.
 Safran built the plant over part of the abandoned World War II airfield, where abandoned taxiways can still be seen in open areas.
-This aerodrome is best known for the numerous tests of aircraft prototypes that have occurred until the early 1980s, especially those of several military aircraft such as the Dassault Mystery; Mirage, and VTOL designs.
+This aerodrome is best known for the numerous tests of aircraft prototypes that have occurred until the early 1980s, especially those of several military aircraft such as the Dassault Mystère and Mirage, and VTOL designs.
 It was also a test center for Safran.

 Many World War II relics can be found at the airport, abandoned taxiways with aircraft hardstands are evident with deteriorating concrete.
 A munitions storage area remains to the east of the north–south runways in a wooded area along with what appear to be old concrete hangar foundations, buildings, and other wartime concrete taxiways.